CULTURAL REPORT

 Open Questions

-- The toast has survived for decades without any institutional support — no memorial committee, no annual observance, no corporate sponsorship.
+• The toast has survived without any institutional support — no memorial committee, no annual observance, no corporate sponsorship.
 What keeps a ritual alive when nobody is responsible for maintaining it?

-- Newcomers to Freeport sometimes try to formalize the toast — printed cards, memorial evenings, organized moments of silence.
+• Newcomers to Freeport sometimes try to formalize the toast — printed cards, memorial evenings, organized moments of silence.
 These efforts always fail.
-The toast resists institutionalization.
-Is that a feature or an accident?
+The toast resists institutionalization the way water resists being stacked.
+Why?

-- “Dead air” as slang has spread beyond Freeport into general orbital usage.
-Does the phrase carry its history with it, or does it shed the sixty-seven as it travels?
+• “Dead air” as slang has spread into general orbital vocabulary.
+Does the phrase carry its dead with it, or do the sixty-seven stay behind in Freeport while the words go on without them?